 \textit{Language objectives} are designed to implicitly learn linguistic rules and patters so that a model pre-trained on them acquires some 'understanding' of natural language.
-Some language modelling objectives are analyzed below. \\

-\textbf{\textit{Masked Language Modeling (MLM)}} is a pre-training task introduced in BERT \cite{bert}.
-Tokens in the input sentence are masked at random with a special [MASK] token.
+Some language modelling objectives are analyzed below. \\ \textbf{\textit{Masked Language Modeling (MLM)}} is a pre-training objective introduced in BERT \cite{bert}.
+Tokens in the input sentence are replaced at random with a special [MASK] token.
 The model needs to uncover the actual token by learning the context from its surroundings, thus permitting contextualized representations.
 The default probability of masking out a token is 0.15.
-This objective function is bidirectional, which means that the token can be predicted from either its right tokens, or its left ones. \textbf{\textit{Prefix Language Modeling (PrefixLM)}} \cite{simvlm} differs from standard MLM such that it enables bi-directional attention on the prefix sequence. \textbf{\textit{Next Sequence Prediction (NSP)}} refers to the objective that given a pair of sentences, the model learns to predict whether they could serve as consecutive sentences in a corpus or not.
+The MLM objective function is bidirectional, which means that a token can be predicted from either its right ones, or its left ones. \textbf{\textit{Prefix Language Modeling (PrefixLM)}} \cite{simvlm} differs from standard MLM such that it enables bi-directional attention on the prefix sequence. \textbf{\textit{Next Sequence Prediction (NSP)}} refers to the objective that given a pair of sentences, tasks the model to predict whether they could serve as consecutive sentences in a corpus or not.\\

 \textit{Vision objectives} apply similar ideas on the visual modality.
-Due to the more high-dimensional nature of images comparing to text, the masking tasks are challenging in design. \\
+Due to the more high-dimensional nature of images in comparison to text, the masking tasks are challenging in design.